t-max-7/scheduling-desktop-user-interface-application/README.md

 # Scheduling Desktop User Interface Application
-A scheduling application for consultants to keep track of their customers and appointments.
+A scheduling application designed for consultants to keep track of their customers and appointments.
 The login is
 - Username: test
 - Password: test